International Baccalaureate: a calm, honest guide for families

 - Confusing 'IB-inspired' or 'IB-style' with actual IB authorisation.
 Only IBO-authorised schools can issue the Diploma.

-- Locking in the DP without genuinely considering Higher Level subject availability — niche HLs are not always offered.
+- Locking in the DP without genuinely considering Higher Level subject availability, niche HLs are not always offered.

 Tell us what your family needs

 Reviewed by a real person.
-Within 2 business days you'll receive a curated shortlist of IB schools, and — per the consent you give on the form — we share your details with those shortlisted schools so they can contact you directly.
+Within 2 business days you'll receive a curated shortlist of IB schools, and, per the consent you give on the form, we share your details with those shortlisted schools so they can contact you directly.

-Your personalised international school shortlist
+Your International Baccalaureate school shortlist

 Reviewed by InternationalSchools Editorial